All Episodes

 You might have two.

-Go for it, Sophia.
+Go for it, Sylvia.

-Okay, JP Morgan, the bank and its relationship with Epstein.
+Okay, JP Morgan, the bank, and its relationship with Epstein.

-All right, so the New York Times put out an article.
+So the New York Times put out an article.

-The music is looming, so it's wonderful.
+The music is moving.

 Export Selection